 Connect with Google.
 Choose the email address that is tied to the AdWords accounts you want to connect.

 Select all the necessary accounts, and continue.

 Finally, paste the Link IDs from earlier.

-After you hit save, go to your link settings, and navigate to Attribution Windows.
+After you hit save, go to your Partner Management dashboard, and navigate to Attribution Windows.